mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

       maxPoolSize?: number;

       /**
-       *  The minimum number of connections that MUST exist at any moment
+       *  The minimum number of Connections that MUST exist at any moment
        *  in a single connection pool.
        *  If specified, MUST be an integer >= 0.
 If maxPoolSize is > 0
        *  then minPoolSize must be <= maxPoolSize